Improve Your Running with Goal Setting

 Let’s Go!

-When it comes to goal setting for running, it's best to just get started.
+When it comes to goal setting for running, it's best to get started without procrastinating.
 It's too easy to push our goals into far-off dreams and wishes.
 Motivation is a hard thing to conquer every day, so every time that you put on your running shoes, allow yourself to feel proud - you are one step closer to conquering your goals – whatever they might be!

 Related Posts: How to Set Process Goals, 6 Steps to Visualize Running Success